lleunyoungll/mmdetectionTomato_JetsonNano/README.md

 ## Test

 - first, prepare model weight in "link" here.
-- make 'work_dir' directory in mmdetectionTomato_JetsonNano, and copy and paste model file in 'work_dir'
+- make 'work_dir' directory in mmdetectionTomato_JetsonNano, and copy and paste downloaded model weight file in 'work_dir'
 - ```python testGUIToMakeSegResultMask.py```
 - result images will be in 'testresult/' folder